 Characteristics of the Insured Unemployed.
 This dataset provides information on the race and ethnicity composition of unemployment insurance claimants.
 The data are based on those who file a continued claim in the week containing the 19th of the month, which reflects unemployment during the week containing the 12th.
 This corresponds with the Bureau of Labor Statistics' Current Population Survey.
 (Source: ETA-203)

-Current Population Survey results showing unemployment data broken out by ethnicity and ages.
-Presented in percentages; non-seasonally adjusted, for the second quarter in 2019 and 2020.
+Current Population Survey Results showing unemployment data broken out by ethnicity detailing the reason for unemployment.
+Presented in thousands; non seasonally adjusted, for the second quarter in 2019 and 2020.
 About the BLS Unemployment Data including Current Population Survey Demographic Breakdowns: Links to several different datasets, including Current Population Survey results showing seasonally adjusted unemployment data broken out by ethnicity and age, reason for unemployment, and duration of employment prior to unemployment for years including 2017-2019.
 Other datasets show over-the-year percent change in the third month's employment level and taxable wages by industry for a given quarter at the County, State, and MSA level yearly from 1990 - present.

 Geography Level: NationalItem Vintage: 2019-2020